Is your ISO Certification up for renewal?

-Your risk losing your business’s credibility by not renewing recertifying.
+You risk losing your business’s credibility by losing ISO certification.

-Just like your ISO Certification, your certification is renewed by an external auditor.
-The auditor will assess your organisation and your documented Quality Management Systems, and make any relevant recommendations on how to improve your standard operating procedures.
+Just like your ISO certification, at recertification, the auditor will assess your organisation and your Management Systems and processes, and make any relevant findings on your ongoing compliance with the requirements of the standard.

-How can you make your ISO Certification renewal easier?
+How can you make your ISO Certification recertification easier?

-The easiest way to streamline your renewal process is simply by planning ahead.
+The easiest way to streamline your recertification process is simply by planning ahead.

-You can review your previous assessments and conduct an internal review of your systems well ahead of your renewal date.
+You can review your previous audit reports and conduct an internal review of your systems well ahead of your recertification date.

 If any improvements can be flagged prior to the audit – you should implement a fix as soon as possible.
 Conducting annual reviews will also make the overall process easier for your business.
 The more regularly you review your systems – the fewer changes you’ll need to make come recertification time.